 Applications made as part of the main year 3 admissions round [and in-year admission applications] are processed by Hertfordshire County Council ("HCC") on behalf of the Governing Body, in accordance with HCC's published coordinated admission scheme[s].
 If HCC receives two different applications for the same child from the same address e.g. containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
-Until the preference issue is reconciled, neither application will be processed.
-For the main year 3 admission round, if the initial differing applications (one or both) were received by HCC "on-time", an amended joint application will also be considered "on-time" if received before 1st February 2024 (the late deadline).
+Until the preference issue is reconciled, neither applications (one or both) were received by HCC "on-time", an amended joint application will also be considered "on-time" if received before 1st February 2024 (the late deadline).
 If the amended joint application is received after 1st February 2024, it will be treated as "late".